January 17, 2019

 An easy way to do this is to target certain keywords in your industry and produce great content.
 You can use resources such as ahrefs to figure out what potential customers in your industry are searching for.

 At this stage, you should also consider what your company goals are.
-If you are trying to promote a new product, make sure to schedule content that highlights that product.
+If you are trying to promote a new product, make sure to schedule a piece of content that highlights that product.
 You should also decide whether your main goal is to drive traffic to your website—SEO is your best friend here— or if you want to increase engagement on social media on another platform.

 Once you know what type of content you are going to produce, you need to figure out where you will share it.
 Here are a few ideas: